 These are not rumor-mongering, conspiracy theories, disinformation, or misinformation.
 They focus on facts and reasoned analysis.

 A lot of this stuff will scare the crap out of you.
 Take deep breaths.
 Keep calm and become an IEEE member.

-- Risks Digest (items from the remaining websites often show up in Risks).
+- Risks Digest (items from the other websites listed below often show up in Risks).

 - Threatpost: focused on security.

 - Crypto-Gram: Schneier On Security: focused on security.

 - The Register: technology news, sometimes with a wry twist.

 - Philip Koopman